babsmog/zend-framework-payroll/README.md

     composer install

 This should install the dependencies (ZF2) in the composer.json file.
-Then proceed to run the application with document root in public/index.php using the server of your chose.
+Then proceed to run the application with document root in public/ and directory index as index.php using the server of your chose.
 The instructions below might help you if you use apache or nginx or php's commandline server.

 Use [Composer](https://getcomposer.org/).
 If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).